Faustin E. Wirkus: Military career

 Wirkus enlisted in the US Marine Corps in 1915 and served in the 1st Advance Base Brigade in Haiti and rose to the rank of corporal in 1918 then to gunnery sergeant in 1920.
 During his service in the Marine Corps, he was promoted to a lieutenant in the Garde d'Haiti, commanding a squad of native troops on La Gonâve.
 After rescuing a young woman in trouble, he found out that she was Queen Timemenne of La Gonâve.
 He was welcomed by the population as Timemenne had told them how kind he was to her, and in part, due to the unusual circumstance that he had the same first name as the former emperor of Haiti, Faustin Soulouque, later known as Faustin I ("Faustin the First"), who died in 1867.
 The natives proclaimed him Faustin II in a Voodoo ritual and he ruled jointly with Queen Timemenne for three years.
 He became known for dispensing ready but gentle justice.

 Later life

-Wirkus left the Marine Corps in 1931 as a gunnery sergeant.
-He returned to the Marine Corps in 1939 as a recruiting specialist where he rose to the rank of marine gunner.
+Wirkus left the Marine Corps in 1931 as a Gunnery Sergeant.
+He returned to the Marine Corps in 1939 as a recruiting specialist where he rose to the rank of Marine Gunner (Infantry Weapons Officer, 0306).
 In 1944 he was appointed an aviation gunnery instructor at the Chapel Hill, North Carolina Navy Pre-Flight School.
 He died at the Brooklyn Naval Hospital.

 Wirkus is buried at Arlington National Cemetery in Virginia.